 The Racial Unity Team of NH has been granted $7,500 by the New Hampshire State Council on the Arts to deliver a program that gives youth support in creating songs of community.
+The Kennebunk Savings Bank has also contributed to the Team’s project at the level of Official Sponsors.
 Participants may apply the genres of spoken word, rap, hip hop, or lyrics to songs in a creation of their own to express the value of our racially diverse population.
-The Kennebunk Savings Bank has also contributed to the Team’s project at the level of Official Sponsors.
+We’re also pleased to join Exeter High School as “artists in residence” to begin working in the classroom on this exciting collaborative project.

 As with community and protest songwriters of the past, the young composers will critique what needs repair, then use music as a universal, non-threatening language through which to share what they know best, their own stories and what they see happening around them.
 The course seeks their creative vision of a world without racism.

 Students will be asked to add new lines to classic songs to adapt them to today’s oppressions and the changes they want to see.
 Then they’ll be asked, “What has stood in your way or your friend’s way to becoming the best you/ they can be?
 What would the road to justice and fairness look like?”